 Environmental Studies began in 1978 and continue.
-The majority of the two NPL sites were identified in 1995 as excess and to be returned to the community for local reuse.
-The Army, EPA, and Pennsylvania signed an Interagency Agreement in 1989.
+Portions of the two NPL sites were identified in 1995 as excess to be returned to the community for local reuse.
+The Army, EPA, and Pennsylvania signed a Federal Facilities Agreement in 1989.
 The Army, state and EPA formed a BRAC Cleanup Team (BCT) in 1996 which is working closely to streamline the cleanup process, to expedite the cleanup, transfer and reuse of excess property to facilitate local redevelopment.
 Franklin County has formed a Local Reuse Authority (LRA) referred to as the Letterkenny Industrial Development Authority (LIDA) to support reuse and cleanup priorities.

 SE OU 2 – Industrial Wastewater Sewer System and Contaminated Soils

 The ROD is complete and the remedy was implemented.
 The selected remedy for SE OU 2 was cleaning followed by abandonment of the sewer and drain lines at Building 37 and 57 to prevent future use of the existing sewers.

 SE OU 3 – Disposal Area VOC-Contaminated Groundwater